radar/guides/ssl-certificate-update.md

 # SSL Certificate Updates

-**UPDATE 2016-10-06**: RubyGems 2.6.7 has been released.
+RubyGems 2.6.8 and newer have improved SSL error messages to help you diagnose your problems.
 Always make sure you download the latest released version.

 **UPDATE 2014-12-21**: RubyGems 1.8.30, 2.0.15, and 2.2.3 have been released.
 It requires manual installation, please see instructions [below](#installing-using-update-packages).